 - Wearables.
 Noun(s). $300 complex, app-dependent gadgets that replace perfectly adequate $2 pedometers.
 “Big data coming out of these wearables.
 Huge.”

 - Product Roadmap.
 Noun.
 A list of features that have been promised by Sales without input or approval from Product.
 “The new product roadmap was met with surprise at the weekly meeting.”

 Need help decoding some jargon of your own?
-Drop us line, or leave a comment below 🙂
+Drop us line, or share your thoughts on social media above 🙂